python/cpython/Doc/library/argparse.rst

 ArgumentParser objects usually associate a single command-line argument with a single action to be taken.
 The ``nargs`` keyword argument associates a different number of command-line arguments with a single action.
+See also :ref:`specifying-ambiguous-arguments`.
 The supported values are:

 * ``N`` (an integer).  ``N`` arguments from the command line will be gathered together into a list.
 For example::